Closing the gender pension gap

 Mind the gap

 The study identifies several reasons for this sizeable difference between men and women’s pension funds.
 Not only do men tend to earn more than women, but they are also more engaged with saving for retirement.
-Meanwhile, women spend seven extra years on average in part-time work, further diminishing their saving ability.
+Meanwhile, women spend seven extra years on average in part-time work, further diminishing their saving ability making closing the gender pension gap difficult.

 More needs to be done

-The report called for several actions to improve the situation, including raising the default employee pension contribution, extending auto-enrolment to the self-employed and lowering the minimum age for the scheme from 22 to 18.
+The report called for several actions to improve closing the gender pension gap, including raising the default employee pension contribution, extending auto-enrolment to the self-employed and lowering the minimum age for the scheme from 22 to 18.

 Currently, employed under-22's aren’t enrolled automatically but may opt in and benefit from employer contributions if they earn at least £6,240 a year.